mikejsavage/lua-symmetric/README.md

 Generated keys and ciphertexts will use the full range of ASCII values.
 They should be handled with care - displaying them as-is can introduce subtle flaws.
-For example, keys and ciphertexts can contain quotes, which makes them unsafe to insert into SQL queries<sup>1</sup>, HTML and JSON.
+For example, keys and ciphertexts can contain quotes, which makes them unsafe to insert into SQL queries<sup>1</sup>.
 If in doubt, base64/hex encode them.
+I may change my mind and encode by default in future (major) releases.

 [sql]: http://dc406.com/home/393-sql-injection-with-raw-md5-hashes.html